 In 2019, eToro surpassed 12 million registered users in over 100 countries which makes the company one of the biggest online brokers in the world.

-The platform offers a wide range of CFDs over stocks, currencies, crypto, indices, commodities and ETFs.
+The platform offers a wide range of CFDs over stocks, currencies, crypto, indices, and commodities.
 Currently, there are around 1600 financial instruments to choose from.

 eToro fees are a mixed bag.
 Trading spreads are relatively wide in comparison to other providers.
 Deposits are free, but a trader has to deposit at least $200 for its first trade (in Australia or USA its $50).